fonsecajr/Projects/README.md

 Projects in the oven, look at them, they are so HOT!

+Education

+**the Python Coding Education** https://www.notion.so/andrefonseca/the-Python-Coding-Education-5831937c99ae45349a3fedef08a26329 (be the Change)(Python)

 Photogrametry Studies

 **AliceVision_Photogrametry.ipynb**	is the AliceVision aplication for in-cloud GPU Photogrametry studies.
 (Python)